ELBO-T2IAlign: A Generic ELBO-Based Method for Calibrating Pixel-level Text-Image Alignment in Diffusion Models: Experimental Results

 To demonstrate the generic nature of our method, we conduct experiments on diffusion models with different training objectives and architectures.
 The results are shown in \tablename~\ref{tab:various_model}.
 It is evident that across all tested models whose training objectives are different, ELBO-T2IAlign consistently improves performance.
 This consistent improvement suggests that our refined strategy contributes significantly to the model alignment capability, regardless of the specific training objective and architecture of the model.

 \paragraph{ELBO-T2IAlign Results on Datasets with Attribute-enriched Prompts}

-Since alignment score $S$ is the core of our method, we conduct experiments on generating $S$ with different candidate classes $\{c_i\}_{i=1}^N$.
-Specifically, we are interested in whether using whole noun phrase (e.g. ``a red dog") is better than single noun (e.g. ``dog") in (\ref{eq:edp_core}).
-We show the results on our AEP dataset in \tablename~\ref{tab:complex prompt}.
+Since alignment score $S$ is the core of our method, we conduct experiments on generating $S$ with different strategies.
+Specifically, we are interested in whether using a whole noun phrase (e.g. ``a golden dog") is better than using a single noun (e.g. ``dog") in (\ref{eq:edp_core}).
+When computing alignment score $S$, does more accurate textual input lead to better results?
+We show the results on our AEP dataset in \tablename~\ref{tab:complex_prompt}.
 The results show that using the whole noun phrase as a candidate class is better than using a single noun.
-Using more accurate candidate classes can lead to better results.
+Using more accurate textual input is beneficial, which is consistent with recent methods that use a prompt enhancement module before generation.